ucsc-ospo/ucsc-ospo.github.io/README.md

 - Update `/content/osredocs` files for mentors, students, and mentor FAQs for OSRE 2025 (The OSRE documentation is updated in place -- use version control to find out about documentation of earlier years)
 - Copy `/content/sor24` to `/content/sor25`, make 2025 updates to `/content/sor25`, and update SoR links in `/content/oser25/osre25.md` to `/sor25` and vice versa.

+## How to fix the deployment workflow

+Upon merging a pull request, the website uses a GitHub workflow to first build the new version of the website and then deploy it on GitHub Pages.
+The workflow is specified in `.github/workflows/hugo.yaml`.
+It is based on the [recommended workflow for Hugo sites](https://github.com/actions/starter-workflows/blob/main/pages/hugo.yml) but with differences that are necessary for older Hugo versions (see below).
+Every once in a while GitHub decides to introduce breaking changes to the meaning of their workflow commands.
+This usually requires no more than changing the versions to the latest shown in the [sample workflow](https://github.com/actions/starter-workflows/blob/main/pages/hugo.yml).
+A good example is the combined update of pull requests [#726](https://github.com/ucsc-ospo/ucsc-ospo.github.io/pull/726) and [#727](https://github.com/ucsc-ospo/ucsc-ospo.github.io/pull/727).

 ## Website framework

 This website is based on [Hugo Blox](https://hugoblox.com), a website framework using [Hugo](https://github.com/gohugoio/hugo) that can be deployed with GitHub and Netlify.
 The theme of the OSPO website is the [Research Group Theme](https://research-group.netlify.app/).

+**Important:** The website is using a Bootstrap-styled version of a Hugo Blox template.
+Therefore, the [Bootstrap documentation site](https://bootstrap.hugoblox.com/) is relevant here.
+New templates are now Tailwind-styled.
+It might also be the reason why this website tends to throw errors with Hugo versions greater than `0.119.0`.